 Spark R&D

-The tried and true and the binding that all our testers run on their personal setups.
-Without doubt, our testers have found a benchmark of durability in Spark R&D splitboard bindings.
-One of our testers has used the same pair for eight years.
+The tried and true and the binding that we run on our personal setups.
+Without doubt, we have found a benchmark of durability in Spark R&D splitboard bindings.
+One of us has used the same pair for 8 years.
 The only replacements have been screws that rattled out from whoops following long, wild snowmobile approaches.

 Spark has been in the splitboard binding game for a long time, and that experience has led to incredible bindings.
 They are reliable, comfortable, sturdy, simple in design, and easy to use.
 The simple puck system is quick in transitions and rarely faces issues with ice build-up.
 Spark bindings are also the only ones on our list that come with dual-height heel risers, which is key.
 Note that Spark sells their binding pucks separately for $80.